Starring: Vicky Krieps, Viggo Mortensen, Solly McLeod, Danny Huston, Garrett Dillahunt

 Vivienne has to choose between walking away and starting over yet again, or standing tall and pushing forward.

-Although that plot summary seems pretty straightforward, The Dead Don’t Hurt is told in a non-linear style that I fully admit confused me.
-I had to rewatch the first 20 minutes right after finishing it, to understand what actually happened.
+Although that summary seems pretty straightforward, The Dead Don’t Hurt is told in a non-linear style that I fully admit confused me.
+I had to rewatch the first 20 minutes right after finishing the movie, to understand what actually happened.

-• Fun Fact #2: After shooting, Mortensen did an edit of the movie in an entirely linear format to see if it would be better.
+- Fun Fact #2: After shooting had wrapped, Mortensen did an edit in an entirely linear format to see if it would be better.
 But he ultimately chose to stick with this style.

 To be fair, I’m painfully unobservant and usually at least a bit distracted.
-Other people might get the interweaving of past and present events right away.
-I just didn’t get there until about halfway through the movie, and only because I finally paused to look up a few things.
+Other people might grasp the interweaving of past and present events right away.
+I just didn’t get there until about halfway through, and only because I finally paused to look up why Holger had a son, then didn’t, then did, and why he seemed to be taking his kid to war with him.

-But that didn’t really take anything away from how much I enjoyed every single moment of the acting and the breathtaking camera work.
-This is the most stunning, gorgeously shot movie I have seen in as long as I can remember.
+But I still enjoyed every single moment of the acting and the breathtaking camera work.
+This is the most stunning, gorgeously shot movie of any genre that I have seen in as long as I can remember.
 I’d heard that it was good, but trust me when I say that words don’t do it justice.

-In the opening gunfight, clouds of dust are lit in a way that feels like pure art.
-And that carries right through to the end.
-Director of photography Marcel Zyskind makes every single shot, from action to landscapes to quiet personal shots, feel carefully considered and treated like THE moment.
+In the opening gunfight, clouds of dust are lit in a way that can only be described as pure art.
+And that level of detail carries right through to the end.
+Director of photography Marcel Zyskind makes every single shot, from action to landscapes to quiet personal shots, feel carefully considered and treated like it’s THE moment.

-This pairs perfectly with the slow, intimate storytelling that focuses closely on the two main characters, and later, entirely on its female lead.
+This pairs perfectly with the slow, intimate narrative devoted almost entirely to its female protagonist.

 Mortensen told Salon, “Their stories are untold, just like the stories of little girls and women whose sons or brothers or fathers or partners go off to war, as happens in this story.
 We don’t usually stay with them.
 What happens to them?
 What are the consequences?
 What goes through their minds?
 And what do they have to deal with?”

-The Dead Don’t Hurt is slower than most Westerns I’ve seen, front-loading the action at the start of the film and then easing into a slow beat that’s mostly about emotions and dialogue.
+The Dead Don’t Hurt is slower than most Westerns I’ve seen, front-loading the action at the start of the film and then easing off into a quieter, more dialogue-driven style.
 It makes everything feel real – sometimes way too real.
-Don’t wait for a happy ending, because life wasn’t kind to those women.
+Don’t hold your breath for a happy ending.

-The stellar acting in The Dead Don’t Hurt is the other reason that this movie is on a whole other level.
+The stellar performances in The Dead Don’t Hurt are the other reason that this movie is on a whole other level.

 Vicky Krieps is PHENOMENAL as Vivienne.
 Truly outstanding, one of the best women in Westerns that I’ve ever seen.
 Her performance has such vast range – from quirky to angry, playful to broken, blunt to romantic to nurturing.